GlobalFishingWatch/gfwr/CONTRIBUTING.md

 to tell us about a spelling mistake, some awkward wording, or a bug.
 This allows us to assign the item to someone and to respond to it in a threaded discussion.

-2. If you are comfortable with Git, and would like to add or change material, you can submit a pull request (PR). __Please address all PRs to our `develop` branch.__
+2. If you are comfortable with Git and would like to add or change material, you can submit a pull request (PR).
+        - __Please address all PRs to our `develop` branch.__
+        - __Please do not commit documentation files__, either .Rd or pkgdown-generated files.
+        - If you modify a function, please check the package is passing checks using `devtools::check()`

 3. If you do not have a [GitHub](https://github.com) account, you can send us comments by email to research@globalfishingwatch.org.
-    However, we will be able to respond more quickly if you use one of the other methods described above.

-Our preferred options are 1, 2, and 3, in that order.

 ## What to Contribute